 You can espalier your tree along a wall on your balcony or against a fence in your backyard.

 Scott demonstrates how to espalier your Fruit Salad Tree here.

-Here at Fruit Salad Trees, we stock a wide range of trees which all boast different fruit on the same tree.
+Here at Fruit Salad Trees, we stock a wide range of fruit trees, which all boast different fruit on the same tree.
 Each fruit variety retains its own flavour, appearance and ripening time.
-We graft citrus, stonefruit and multi-apple trees.
+We graft citrus, stone fruit and multi-apple trees.

 Our fast fruiting trees can be grown in the ground, or in pots on your balcony.

 For more information on caring for your fruit trees, check out the Department of Primary Industries articles on fruit trees.

 Citrus Fruit Salad Trees have deliciously different citrus fruit on the same tree.
 Blood, Navel and Washington Orange, Meyer Lemon, Tahitian Lime, Mandarin, Pomelo, Tangelo and Grapefruit - take your pick!

 Australia has a range of climates, and we have a range of Fruit Salad Trees for all of the Australian climates.
 We're often asked about growing citrus fruit in cooler climates, so here's a rundown on growing these popular trees in the colder areas of Austral...